cjalmeida/gamma-config/docs/structured.md

 # Structured configuration (Pydantic)

+!!! warning "Deprecated"

+    Structured configuration support is deprecated and scheduled for removal in `v1.0`.
+    We recommend directly using [Pydantic's V2 discriminated unions](https://docs.pydantic.dev/latest/usage/types/unions/#discriminated-unions-aka-tagged-unions) as an alternative.

 While you can read configuration entries as dictionary entries, `gamma-config` has direct support for **structured configuration** using [Pydantic][pydantic].
 Structured configuration simply means using types to describe and validate your configuration